coleenhuang/Mythology-Quiz-App/README.md

 # Mythology Quiz App
+This is a quiz app that is meant to test your knowledge of mythology.

+## Technologies used
-This is a quiz app that is built using react and redux.
+This app was built using react and redux.